-- Place the dataset you want to modify as the top input and the dataset you want to sample values from as the bottom input. - Select Top sample column for the column whose values you wish to sample. - Select Bottom sample column for the column that matches the top sample column in the bottom dataset. - Select Bottom value column for the column that contains the values. - Set Interpolation type to the type of interpolation you wish to use.
+- Place the dataset you want to modify as the top input and the dataset you want to sample values from as the bottom input. - Uncheck automatic new column name to set a name for the newly created column in New column name. - Select Top sample column for the column whose values you wish to sample. - Select Bottom sample column for the column that matches the top sample column in the bottom dataset. - Select Bottom value column for the column that contains the values. - Set Interpolation type to the type of interpolation you wish to use.